 Today I thought I would do a review of Wealthfront, one of the top and most well respected automated investing services available today.

 UPDATE: Sign up for Wealthfront via this exclusive Bible Money Matters link to get an extra $5,000 managed for free:

-Wealthfront was founded in 2008 by Andy Rachleff and Dan Carroll, and is based in Palo Alto, California.
-It originally went by the name of KaChing, but within a year or so rebranded as Wealthfront.
-In December of 2011 they debuted their online investment advisory service to the masses.
+Wealthfront launched their automated investment service in 2011 and the company is currently based in Redwood City, California.
 In 2012 Wealthfront launched a daily tax-loss harvesting service.
 From 2013 to 2014 the company went through some tremendous growth, growing by over 450% in one year.
 By 2017 Wealthfront has more than $5.5 billion of assets under management.

 Wealthfront never holds your portfolio when you invest with them, they just manage it.
 The portfolio is actually held with Apex Clearing Corporation, similar to if you were to invest with Betterment, Motif Investing or TradeKing, who also use Apex.

 When you sign up for Wealthfront you start by completing a questionnaire that is aimed at determining your risk tolerance.
 Once your risk tolerance is determined asset allocations are set that will remain the same regardless of how much you have invested.

 The portfolios are based on a mix of 6 – 8 asset classes that includes both U.S. and international stocks and bonds.
 They invest mainly via the following ETFs, although that is subject to change.